-The Company believes that its wage and hour policies and practices comply with both the FLSA and Tennessee law and that the Wass and Buttry actions are not appropriate for collective or class treatment.
-The Company intends to vigorously defend these actions; however, at this time, it is not possible to predict whether the Wass or Buttry action ultimately will be permitted to proceed as a class, and no assurances can be given that the Company will be successful in its defense of either action on the merits or otherwise.
-Similarly, at this time the Company cannot estimate either the size of any potential class or the value of the claims asserted in the Wass and Buttry actions.
-For these reasons, the Company is unable to estimate any potential loss or range of loss in either matter; however, if the Company is not successful in its defense efforts, the resolution of either action could have a material adverse effect on the Company's financial statements as a whole.
+The Company believes that its wage and hour policies and practices comply with both the FLSA and state law, including Tennessee law, and that the Wass, Buttry, and Kocmich actions are not appropriate for collective or class treatment.
+The Company intends to vigorously defend these actions; however, at this time, it is not possible to predict whether the Wass, Buttry or Kocmich action ultimately will be permitted to proceed collectively or as a class, and no assurances can be given that the Company will be successful in its defense of these actions on the merits or otherwise.
+Similarly, at this time the Company cannot estimate either the size of any potential class or the value of the claims asserted in the Wass, Buttry and Kocmich actions.
+For these reasons, the Company is unable to estimate any potential loss or range of loss in these matters; however, if the Company is not successful in its defense efforts, the resolution of one or more of these actions could have a material adverse effect on the Company's consolidated financial statements as a whole.

 On May 20, 2011, a lawsuit entitled Winn-Dixie Stores, Inc., et al. v.
-Dolgencorp, LLC was filed in the United States District Court for the Southern District of Florida (Case No. 9:11-cv-80601-DMM) ("Winn-Dixie") in which the plaintiffs alleged that the sale of food and other items in approximately 55 of the Company's stores, each of which allegedly is or was at some time co-located in a shopping center with one of plaintiffs' stores, violates restrictive covenants that plaintiffs contend are binding on the occupants of the shopping centers.
+Dolgencorp, LLC was filed in the United States District Court for the Southem District of Florida (Case No. 9:11-cv-80601-DMM) ("Winn-Dixie") in which the plaintiffs allege that the sale of food and other items in approximately 55 of the Company's stores, each of which allegedly is or was at some time co-located in a shopping center with one of plaintiffs' stores, violates restrictive covenants that plaintiffs contend are binding on the occupants of the shopping centers.
 Plaintiffs sought damages and an injunction limiting the sale of food and other items in those stores.
 Although plaintiffs did not make a demand for any specific amount of damages, documents prepared and produced by plaintiffs during discovery suggested that plaintiffs would seek as much as \$47 million although the court limited their ability to prove such damages.
 The case was consolidated with similar cases against Big Lots and Dollar Tree.
 The court issued an order on August 10, 2012 in which it (i) dismissed all claims for damages, (ii) dismissed claims for injunctive relief for all but four stores, and (iii) directed the Company to report to the court on its compliance with restrictive covenants at the four stores for which it did not dismiss the claims for injunctive relief.
-The Company believes that the ruling will have no material impact on the Company's financial statements or otherwise.
-Plaintiffs filed a notice of appeal of the court's decision on August 28, 2012.
-If the court's ruling is overturned on appeal, in whole or in part, no assurances can be given that the Company will be successful in its ultimate defense of the action on the merits or otherwise.
-If the Company is not successful in its defense, the outcome could have a material adverse effect on the Company's financial statements as a whole.
+The Company believes that compliance with the ruling will have no material impact on the Company or its consolidated financial statements.